jpruiz84/bpmp-virt/README.md

 			(GIC_CPU_MASK_SIMPLE(8) | IRQ_TYPE_LEVEL_HIGH)>;
 		interrupt-parent = <&intc>;

-6. Compile the device tree with the command:
+4. Compile the device tree with the command:

 		cd Linux_for_Tegra/sources/kernel
 		make -C kernel-5.10/ ARCH=arm64 O=../kernel_out -j12 dtbs

 	You will find the compiled device tree for Nvidia Jetson Orin AGX host on:

 		kernel_out/arch/arm64/boot/dts/nvidia/tegra234-p3701-0000-p3737-0000.dtb

-7. Copy kernel Image and tegra234-p3701-0000-p3737-0000.dtb files to the appropriate locations defined in /boot/extlinux/extlinux.conf
+5. Copy kernel Image and tegra234-p3701-0000-p3737-0000.dtb files to the appropriate locations defined in /boot/extlinux/extlinux.conf

-8. Extract and edit guests Device Tree
-	Dump the guests Device Tree from Qemu:
+6. Start setting up the guest.
+Extract and edit guests Device Tree Dump the guests Device Tree from Qemu:

 		qemu-system-aarch64 -machine virt,accel=kvm,dumpdtb=virt.dtb -cpu host

-	Extract the dts code for the dtb file and copy it for editing:
+	Extract the dts code from the dtb file and copy it for editing:

 		dtc -Idtb -Odts virt.dtb -o virt-qemu-8.1.0.dts
 		cp virt-qemu-8.1.0.dts uarta-qemu-8.1.0.dts

-	Now you can edit the guest Device Tree uarta-qemu-8.1.0.dts.
+	Now you can edit the guest Device Tree in 'uarta-qemu-8.1.0.dts'.

-9. Amendments in steps 10 - 11 to guest's Device Tree are alternatively available in the patch file 'guest-dts_bpmp-virt.patch'
+7. In the previous steps you have prepared the guest's dtb for editing.
+An alternative to the amendments described in steps 8 - 9 is also available in a patch file

-		patch -p0 <guest-dts_bpmp-virt.patch -o uarta-qemu-8.1.0.dts
+		patch -p0 < 0008-bpmp-guest-proxy-dts.patch -o uarta-qemu-8.1.0.dts

-   Note the the patch file is for files named 'virt-qemu-8.1.0.dts' and 'uarta-qemu-8.1.0.dts'.
+   Note that the patch file is for files named 'virt-qemu-8.1.0.dts' and 'uarta-qemu-8.1.0.dts'.
 Adjust names or patchfile accordingly.
-Alternatively do the steps 9 - 10.

-10. To the guest's device tree root, add the VPA address property (virtual-pa) into the bpmp node for the the Qemu bpmp guest
+8. Edit the Qemu guest's device tree.

 		nvim uarta-qemu-8.1.0.dts

-    add this code:
+	Add the bpmp node and the VPA address property (virtual-pa) to the device tree root.

 		bpmp: bpmp {
 		    compatible = "nvidia,tegra234-bpmp", "nvidia,tegra186-bpmp";